Skip to main content

 Network errorsHealth check timeoutsFrontend retries with exponential backoff

-This multi-layer approach ensures that plugin operations cannot corrupt the base Scope installation.
+This multi-layer approach ensures that node operations cannot corrupt the base Scope installation.

 See Also